 Eubank north of Academy: Plans are underway for median improvements on Eubank north to the County line.
 The start date should be announced soon.

-Most importantly, adjustments, upgrades, repairs and additions to the irrigation system will both help prevent water waste and allow us to irrigate properly when and where water is needed.
-The old system made tracking water use accurately very difficult and the water runoff that plagued the old system should cease.
+Adjustments, upgrades, repairs and additions to the irrigation system were done to both help prevent water waste and allow us to irrigate properly when and where water is needed.
+We will be able to accurately track water use and eliminate the water runoff that plagued the old system.
 The slope across the concrete drainage will be heavily planted with drought resistant trees and the turf there will be over seeded with native grasses which require much less water than traditional park turf grass.

 Canine Skyline Dog Park: The National non-profit park conservation organization, Trust for Public Lands, recently listed Albuquerque in the Top Ten Cities for dog parks; there are 2.3 dog parks per 100,000 residents in Albuquerque.
 Canine Skyline Dog Park is District 8’s first dog park and Councilor Jones was proud to open it in December 2011.
 It is located at 12700 Montgomery Blvd NE at the intersection of Montgomery and Spanish Bit just one block east of Tramway.
 The park is approximately 2 acres.